jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, the Greenhouse is at the top of the Manor.
 The gallery is the room with Verso's canvas (that the world of the continent is in)
  - Greenhouse is a land tutor, because it's ... green!
  - Gallery is another cost reducer to enable painter strategies
+ - 3/10/2025: Might rename Manor Gallery to Manor Atelier.
+I haven't played the video game in months, so I forget if the Atelier is where Verso's canvas resides so Gallery is a placeholder name.
+Either way this is supposed to be "Manor $ROOM_THAT_HAS_VERSOS_CANVAS"

 ## Manor Kitchen // Manor Cellar